When to Disclose a DUI on a Job Application

 Do not volunteer information about any DUI incident that is not requested.

-How to Explain a DUI on an Application?
+How to Explain a DUI on a Job Application

-If you have to disclose your DUI, be sure to explain how it was a mistake and that you took steps so it won’t be repeated.
-A potential employer may be willing to look past it, and you can take this opportunity to highlight how you are qualified for the job.
+If you have to disclose your DUI, be sure to express regret and focus on how you’ve grown since the arrest.
+Explain that your actions were a mistake, but you took important steps so that they won’t be repeated.
+A potential employer may be willing to look past it, especially if you can take this opportunity to highlight how you are qualified for the job.

 A capable DUI lawyer can work to have your charges dropped and prevent a criminal conviction.
 However, if you have a previous conviction, Pennsylvania expungement law might allow you to have your conviction expunged.